 What is GAP?

-The GAP (Gang Alternative Principles) Program seeks to prevent and intervene in gang involvement serving 100 male teens a year by providing wrap-around life skills and services.
-As the largest gang prevention program in Mecklenburg County, GAP has graduated 550 youth since its inception.
+The GAP (Gang Alternative Principles) Program seeks to target at-risk youth and also prevent and intervene in gang involvement by providing wrap-around life skills and services to teens in grades 6th-12th.
+As the largest gang prevention program in Mecklenburg County, GAP has graduated 800 youth since its inception in 2008.

 Tell me more about GAP services?

 GAP uses an evidence-based curriculum to provide instruction on gang and violence prevention, life skills, leadership development, anger management and substance abuse.
 The program is based on elements of the US.
 Office of Juvenile Justice and Delinquency Prevention's Best Practices Gang Model and the city of Los Angeles' 2008 gang initiative.

 Who is your target audience?

 We originally planned to serve 30 students in grades 7th-10th in our first session, but demand was so high that our first class had 59 students.
 Students were referred by school counselors, principals, juvenile justice officials, judges, parents and churches.
 Most are African-American and Latino and referred by Mecklenburg County Juvenile Justice.
 Quite a few attend GAP as an alternative to detention.
 Some are referred by concerned adults.
 Thanks to a new grant from Charlotte-Mecklenburg Police Department, we offered summer sessions AND we served females for the first time starting in Summer 2016.